 He adds, “That’s why most of my plein air paintings are not finished works of art (except those created during organized events) but, rather, are intimate studies of clouds, foreground elements, water, skies, and other elements of nature.
 I use them to trigger my memory of an experience rather than to give me a precise record of a location.”

-Roberts arrived at this approach to painting by watching DVDs by Richard Schmid and C.W.
+Roberts arrived at this approach to landscape painting by watching DVDs by Richard Schmid and C.W.
 Mundy, studying in classes and workshops offered at Gage Academy of Art in Seattle, participating in workshops in the Pacific Northwest with artists such as Jim Lamb and friend Robin Paul Weiss, reading magazines and books, and looking at a lot of original paintings in museums.
 “In particular, I was strongly influenced by the Hudson River School paintings included in an exhibition titled ‘Beauty & Bounty’ at the Seattle Art Museum,” Roberts recalls.
 “Those paintings helped me focus my plein air and studio work on a Tonalist approach to painting similar to George Inness.

 “When I first started painting, I made careful studies, enlarged those onto canvas using grids, and then faithfully painted the subject as best I could.
 But Robin Paul Weiss got me to look at the value masses and paint those.
 Eventually, I learned to emphasize the selection process of putting together shapes, values, and colors in a painting.
 I now begin with washes of the big value pattern, then I apply opaque colors using one of two brushes.
 I paint fast, then lay in thick paint with a palette knife toward the end of the process.”

-Roberts reveals that his plein air painting supplies and equipment include an Easy-L pochade box full box (12 x 16 inches) that has a glass palette inside, and a selection of oil colors that includes titanium white, Winsor & Newton bright red, alizarin crimson permanent, golden ochre, cadmium lemon yellow, cadmium yellow medium, ultramarine blue, cobalt teal (Gamblin), Prussian blue, and transparent red oxide.
+Roberts reveals that his plein air landscape painting supplies and equipment include an Easy-L pochade box full box (12 x 16 inches) that has a glass palette inside, and a selection of oil colors that includes titanium white, Winsor & Newton bright red, alizarin crimson permanent, golden ochre, cadmium lemon yellow, cadmium yellow medium, ultramarine blue, cobalt teal (Gamblin), Prussian blue, and transparent red oxide.

 “I don’t necessarily use more than three or four colors on one painting,” he says, “but I keep my options open by taking all the colors outdoors when I venture out into the landscape.”
 Roberts says he works on lead-primed linen and lead-primed cotton duck canvas he adheres to MDF panels.
 He textures the surfaces of the panels by manipulating the lead primer with a palette knife to create random patterns.